lnaie/vscode-protractor-test-runner/README.md

 ## Usage
 ### Run Protractor Test(s)
+* In VS Code project explorer, right click on a .ts or .e2e.ts file and choose option `Protractor: Run test(s)`.
-Press `F1` and select the command with title: `Protractor: Run test(s)`.
+* Press `F1` and select the command with title: `Protractor: Run test(s)`.
 This will run Protractor on selected typescript file.

 ### Show Protractor Runner Log
+* Press Ctrl+F1 or Cmd+F1 (on Mac) to show the Protractor Runner Log.
-Press `F1` and select the command with title: `Protractor: Show runner log`.
+* Press `F1` and select the command with title: `Protractor: Show runner log`.

 ## Installation
 Hit `Ctrl+P` and enter the `ext install protractor-test-runner` command. **Warning:** select the extension authored by **lnaie**.